Canada - Drug Control Data and Policies

 "Despite our best efforts, drug trafficking still occurs in significant quantities in both directions across the border.
 The principal illicit substances smuggled across our shared border are MDMA (Ecstasy), cocaine, and marijuana."Source:Government of the United States and the Government of Canada, "United States - Canada Border: Drug Threat Assessment 2007" (March 2008), p. vii.

-(Public Health and Drug Control Policy) "Public health oriented regulation has much potential to reduce the health, social and fiscal harms associated with all psychoactive substances.
+(Public Health and Drug Control Policy in Canada) "Public health oriented regulation has much potential to reduce the health, social and fiscal harms associated with all psychoactive substances.

 "In addition, public health oriented regulation is supportive of Canadians human rights as established by the pre-eminence of the Charter of Rights and Freedoms 7 i.e. the “right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.” (section 7), “subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society” (section 1)."Source:"Public Health Perspectives for Regulating Psychoactive Substances: What We Can Do About Alchohol, Tobacco, and Other Drugs," The Health Officers Council of British Columbia (Victoria, British Columbia: November 2011), p.
 9.